bogogion/dotfiles/late_night/README.md

 # ***LATE NIGHT***

 ## Description
-LATE NIGHT is the first semi-serious rice.
-It's a primarily black+purple colorscheme.
+LATE NIGHT is my first semi-serious rice.
+It's a primarily black + purple colorscheme.
 The background, style, and colorscheme just really feels like a late-night vibe.

 ## Programs used
 - dwm